spherity/spec-template/README.md

 ## 📖 Github Pages

-When you update the ```master``` branch of your proposal repository, the resulting content will automatically published to a github page that you can share.
+When you update the ```main``` branch of your proposal repository, the resulting content will automatically published to a github page that you can share.
 Using the default configuration your page should be accessible at:

 ```https://<user>.github.io/<repository>```